 The EYFS framework supports an integrated approach to early learning and care.
-It gives all professionals working within Early Year learning and care.
 It gives all professionals working within Early Years settings a set of common principles and commitments to deliver quality early education experiences to all children.
 As well as being the core document for all professionals working in the foundation years, the EYFS framework gives parents confidence that regardless of where they choose for their child's early education, they can be assured that the same statutory commitments and principles will underpin their child's learning and development experience.
 At Skerton St Luke's the teaching and learning of the curriculum is practical and playful.
 There is a balance of adult-led directed learning, teacher taught sessions as well as a wealth of stimulating continuous provision experiences and opportunities, which allow for child led enquiry.